-A plantar corn is a skin that looks like a bump of hard skin.
-It may feel like walking on a small pebble or cause a burning sensation when located between your toes.
-Corns tend to form on areas of your skin that experience too much pressure and/or friction.
-Most often, corns form on the sole of the foot, the outer side of the little toe, between toes and, occasionally, on the top or side of a hammertoe.
+A plantar corn is a skin lesion on the foot that looks like a bump of hard skin and may feel like a pebble in your shoe or cause a burning sensation between your toes.
+Corns tend to form in spots that experience too much pressure and/or friction.
+Most often, corns form on the sole of the foot, the outer side of the little toe, between the toes and, occasionally, on the top or side of a hammertoe.

 Signs and symptoms of plantar corn

 - Painful bump on a toe or the bottom of your foot

 - Pain increases when direct pressure is applied